It happens to all of us, freelancers.

 It doesn’t matter if you quote a project rate or an hourly rate.
 Doesn’t matter how much you preface the number with enticing results from your past work.
-Doesn’t matter how well you understand her project or how many prestige names have loved your work.
+It doesn’t matter how well you understand her project or how many prestige names have loved your work.

 It boils down to this: There are other people out there who will offer very low rates.
 As much as we’d like to comfort ourselves with assurances that these low-ball fees result in incompetent, late work, that may not be the case.